Peter Daly (Gaelic footballer)

 Peter M. Daly (21 September 1940 – 16 December 2022) was an Irish Gaelic footballer.
 At club level he played with Ballinamere and was also a member of the Offaly senior football team.

 Career

 Daly was educated at Tullamore CBS, with whom he lined out in various Leinster Colleges' competitions.
-A dual player at minor levels in 1956, 1957 and 1958, he came onto the Offaly senior football team during the 1958-59 National League.
+A dual player at minor levels in 1956, 1957 and 1958, he came onto the Offaly senior football team during the 1958–59 National League.
 Daly also lined out with the Offaly junior hurling team in 1959.

-Daly won back-to-back Leinster SFC titles in 1960 and 1961, and lined out at centre-forward when Offaly were beaten by Down in the 1961 All-Ireland final.
+Daly won back-to-back Leinster SFC titles in 1960 and 1961, and lined out at centre-forward when Offaly were beaten by Down in the 1961 All-Ireland SFC final.
 He also earned inclusion on the All-Army selection in the representative game against the Combined Universities.
 Daly's other honours include an Offaly JHC with Ballinamere in 1959, an Offaly SHC with Tullamore in 1960, minor titles in both codes as well as Army tournament and athletics awards.